Welcome to today's edition of the Rush 24-7 podcast.

 What did they say?

-Ah, this is a great crowd.
+This is a great crowd.

-And he said, Well, I can't say, but I'll tell you, I carry a pocket constitution with me.
+And he said, well, I can't say, but I'll tell you, I carry a pocket constitution with me.

 Does that tell you where I stand?

-And I said, Yes, sir.
+And I said, yes, sir.

 My sign here says, uphold the Constitution.